larryhastings/big/README.md

 ===============================================================================
 ```

-The log automatically gets "start" and "end" banners showing the current local
+As you can see in the output above, the log automatically adds "start" and "end"
+banners showing the current local time that the log was opened and closed.
+Also,
-time.
-Also, every printed log message gets a "prefix" showing the elapsed time
+every printed log message gets a "prefix" showing the elapsed time so far (since
-so far, since the start of the log, as well as the thread that logged the message.
+the start of the log), as well as the thread that logged the message.

-(Obviously, if you run this script, your times will be different.
+(Obviously, if you run this script, *your* times will be different.
 Probably
-further in the future... unless you've borrowed Guido's time machine.)
+in the future... unless you've borrowed Guido's time machine.)

 Let's explore the other `Log` methods that append messages to the log.
 The simplest one is `write`, which only takes one `str` argument, and writes that